Execut3/django-selenium-pdfmaker/README.md

 ```
 SELENIUM_DELAY=0
 ```
-To set delay on selenium requests (default 0). it will last that amount of time crawling requested page before closing the session and create pdf of it.
-Optional and default to 0.
+To set delay on selenium requests (Default 0).
+This option is usefull for websites having javascripts, lazy loading and features which need to be loaded on the website.
+By setting this value, you will tell selenium after fetching website content, wait for `SELENIUM_DELAY` seconds, till website is fully loaded.

 ## Exceptions